Loud-Cat/Bluebox/README.md

 # Bluebox
-A short WEBGL experiment with the p5.js library
+A WEBGL experiment with the p5.js library